 I was looking closely at the pictures in the ad.
 I noticed that the power supply had a label that read “Input: 110v” and “Output: 13.2v” and a thought struck me.
 I crossed my fingers and pressed “buy.”

 Yeah, so here’s the deal…I didn’t have a problem that needed a solution.
 I was just looking around, saw a solution, and realized that I could have had a problem all along and it just hadn’t manifested itself up to that point.
 What I am trying to say is this…I don’t have a mission statement for this piece of equipment.
-I don’t because I didn’t have the problem that I had to develop a solution for.
+I don’t because I didn’t have the problem that I had to develop a solution to “cure.”
 I just got really lucky and found the solution before I realized I had a problem.

 I ordered one of these charger units, it was straight from China.
 It took about three weeks for it to arrive on my doorstep.
 No big deal, I was in no hurry, and there was no pressing need.
 I pulled this bad boy out of the box and was immediately impressed with it.
 It appeared to be a solid piece of equipment and I liked what I saw.
 Of course it was immediately time to plug this puppy in.